Jill Duggar Dillard Reveals Plans To Return to Central America While Pregnant

 — Babyrazzi (@babyrazzi) December 20, 2016

-As fans remember, when Jill Duggar Dillard has Israel things didn’t go easy for her, and she had a c-section at the hospital instead of the home birth she had planned on having with him.
+As fans remember, when Jill Duggar Dillard had Israel, things didn’t go easy for her, and she had a c-section at the hospital instead of the home birth she had planned on having with him.
 Here sister Jessa also had to be rushed to the hospital, but it was after she gave birth.
 Jill not being in the United States when she has her little boy scares everyone.
 The thing is Jill is going to be heading back once again, even though she plans to be in the United States before the baby is born.
 Here is what she said about it.

 “We are planning to go back very soon, Then we will come back for the birth of the baby.”